AdaCore/uwrap/documentation/tutorial/tutorial.rst

 to understand the structure of the Ada matcher is to use GPS and open the libadalang view.
 It will display the tree of Ada nodes as well as their type.

-The node currently iterated over is referenced by ``self``.
-When not specified, this is the value taken automatically by the ``node to wrap`` expression.

-``with`` introduces the name of a template to use to wrap the node.
+``wrap`` introduces the name of a template to use to wrap the node.
 In this case, ``standard.out`` is a pre-existing template provided by the standard UWrap libray.